-- 1. establish the organizational infrastructure necessary for implementing IAMPs, which covers aspects such as authority, organization, co-ordination of the response, plans and procedures, training, drills and exercises, human factors, and quality assurance programs - 2. ensure that personnel involved in managing an accident have the necessary information, procedures, and human and material resources to carry out effective accident management and mitigation actions - 3. clearly define the roles, responsibilities and authorities for the personnel involved in accident management and ensure coordination among different organizations - 4. ensure that the IAMP contains provisions for the setup of a technical support centre to support SAM - 5. establish and implement initial and continuing training programs for all personnel who are required to respond to accidents in accordance with the principles of a systematic approach to training - 6. make sufficient provisions to ensure habitability of facilities required to support human performance during the implementation of the IAMP
+- 1. establish the organizational infrastructure necessary for implementing IAMPs, which covers aspects such as authority, organization, co-ordination of the response, plans and procedures, training, drills and exercises, human factors, and quality assurance programs. - 2. ensure that personnel involved in managing an accident have the necessary information, procedures, and human and materiel resources to carry out effective accident management and mitigation actions - 3. clearly define the roles, responsibilities and authorities for the personnel involved in accident management and ensure coordination among different organizations

+- 4. ensure that the IAMP contains provisions for the setup of emergency response facilities - 5. establish and implement initial and continuing training programs for all personnel who are required to respond to accidents in accordance with the principles of a systematic approach to training - 6. make sufficient provisions to ensure habitability of facilities required to support human performance during the implementation of the IAMP or provide alternate habitable facilities